atomicincrement/atomicincrement.github.io/_posts/2021-11-18-polynomial-approximation.md

 inference, stochastic modelling, AI and Machine learning.
 For example, rnorm is a key part of many MCMC algorithms and variational techniques, as well as a key part of monte carlo simulations, such as those that may be used to solve stochastic differential equations.

-Using this library, combined with parallel iterators, we can generate more efficient versions of
+Using this library, combined with parallel iterators, we generate more efficient versions of

 * Numpy
 * R